maxakuru/helix-web-library/README.md

 ## Installation

-Can be added to a helix project either with npm or by downloading the directly from the releases on github
+Can be added to a helix project either with npm or by downloading the bundles directly from the releases page on github

 ### Github Release
-Download the non minified or minified version from the [releases page](https://github.com/dylandepass/helix-web-library/releases).
+Download the required bundles from the [releases page](https://github.com/dylandepass/helix-web-library/releases).

 ### NPM
 ```bash